linrunner/tlp-doc/index.rst

     TLP is a feature-rich command line utility for Linux, **saving laptop battery power**  without the need to delve deeper into technical details.

-    TLP’s default settings are already **optimized for battery life** and implement Powertop’s recommendations out of the box.
-So you may just **install and forget** it.
+    TLP's default settings are already **optimized for battery life** and implement Powertop's recommendations out of the box, so you can install it and just **sit back and relax**!

-    Nevertheless TLP is **highly customizable** to meet your specific requirements.
+    But wait, there's more!
+TLP is **completely customizable**, which means you can **get even more power savings** or meet your exact requirements – the possibilities are endless.

 Latest News
 ===========